Why is this happening?

 Check for any moist conditions causing pests or diseases on the foliage.
 You need to take the corrective action if sunlight will not resolve the problem.

-I asked gardeners if they had to rotate their potted plants.
+I asked gardeners if they had to rotate houseplants.
 In the survey, 58.3% told that they did need to rotate their potted plants so they got sufficient sunlight.
 You can see the results below.

 How often should you rotate potted plants?

-You should rotate your potted plant every week so that the plant can get enough sunlight from all sides.
+You should rotate potted plants every week so that the plant can get enough sunlight from all sides.
 You can put an arrow mark on the pot so you know the direction to rotate.

 Do I need to rotate outdoor potted plants?